gmiller148/TheThingsWeLearn/README.md

 knowledge.

 Inspired by Eli Kramer.

-Implemented and maintained by Grant Miller.
+Implemented and maintained by [Grant Miller](https://www.linkedin.com/in/grant-miller-mit/).

-Initially submitted to the MIT 24 hour Hackthon in 2021.
+Initially submitted to the MIT 24-hour [Hackthon](https://hackmit.org/) in 2021.